MichaelJohnWatters/home-projects/README.md

 On your other device:
 1. Download rasberry pi imager (https://www.raspberrypi.org/downloads/)

-On your other device:
 2. Download Rasberry Pi OS 64 bit Image (currently a BETA build, as of 21/07/2020)
   - https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2020-05-28/2020-05-27-raspios-buster-arm64.zip

-On your other device:
 3. Flash SD Card with (the above imager), using the rasberry pi imager.

 4. Insert SD card, and boot rasberry pi.